onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 The property fixed_ips is used to assign IPs to a port.
 The Map Property subnet_id specifies the subnet the IP is assigned from.

-R-38236 The VNF’s Heat Orchestration Template’s resource ‘OS::Neutron::Port’ property ‘fixed_ips’ map property ‘subnet’/’subnet_id’ parameter **MUST** be declared type ‘string’.
+R-38236 The VNF's Heat Orchestration Template's resource 'OS::Neutron::Port' property 'fixed_ips' map property 'subnet'/'subnet_id' parameter **MUST** be declared type 'string'.

-R-62802 When the VNF’s Heat Orchestration Template’s resource ‘OS::Neutron::Port’ is attaching to an external network, and an IPv4 address is being Cloud Assigned by OpenStack’s DHCP Service and the external network IPv4 subnet is to be specified using the property ‘fixed_ips’ map property ‘subnet’/’subnet_id’, the parameter **MUST** follow the naming convention
+R-62802 When the VNF's Heat Orchestration Template's resource 'OS::Neutron::Port' is attaching to an external network, and an IPv4 address is being Cloud Assigned by OpenStack's DHCP Service and the external network IPv4 subnet is to be specified using the property 'fixed_ips' map property 'subnet'/'subnet_id', the parameter **MUST** follow the naming convention

-   * ‘{network-role}_subnet_id’
+   * '{network-role}_subnet_id'

 where

-   * ‘{network-role}’ is the network role of the network.
+   * '{network-role}' is the network role of the network.

-R-83677 The VNF’s Heat Orchestration Template’s Resource ‘OS::Neutron::Port’ property ‘fixed_ips’ map property subnet’/’subnet_id’ parameter ‘{network-role}_subnet_id’
+R-83677 The VNF's Heat Orchestration Template's Resource 'OS::Neutron::Port' property 'fixed_ips' map property subnet'/'subnet_id' parameter '{network-role}_subnet_id'
-**MUST NOT** be enumerated in the VNF’s Heat Orchestration Template’s Environment File.
+**MUST NOT** be enumerated in the VNF's Heat Orchestration Template's Environment File.

 ONAP's SDN-Controller provides the network's subnet's UUID